 Assessment must be accurate and distinguish the baccalaureate degree outcomes from those of other programs.

-Faculty have also made significant adjustments to their courses as the result of evaluation.

-These are a small sample of the types of programmatic and course-level changes made at Modesto Junior College.
-The institution meets this standard with regard to the Baccalaureate degree.
-At this stage, MJC has developed CLOs around upper division respiratory care and general education courses, and they have been approved locally and by the state chancellor's office.
-Course, program and degree assessment will begin when classes begin to be offered.
+The Baccalaureate Degree in Respiratory Care curriculum was developed to reflect higher levels of depth and rigor for upper division courses.
+College faculty developed CLOs around upper division respiratory care and general education courses, focused on advanced skills and knowledge in both the general education and respiratory care courses.
+CLOs reflect higher Bloom’s taxonomy levels, appropriate to the skills and knowledge needed to earn a bachelor’s degree.
+Program Learning Outcomes (PLOs) also reflect the attainment of higher skills and knowledge.
+(PLOs on Curricunet) The courses and program were approved locally, by the Central Region Consortium, and by the state chancellor's office.
+(Curriculum Committee minutes; CRC approval; Chancellor’s Office approval) Course, program, and degree assessment will begin when classes begin to be offered.

-Analysis and Evaluation:
+Analysis and Evaluation: DONE

-Modesto Junior College continues to evolve as a data-driven, assessment oriented institution.
+MJC continues to evolve as a data-driven, assessment oriented institution.
 Since the last accreditation visit, where the institution received recommendations with regard to assessment, concerted efforts have been made to construct more efficient assessment cycles and make the data more accessible and usable for faculty.
 This significant part of continuous quality improvement has been the consistent challenge at MJC: making sure that the analytical conversations take place and improvements result from the assessment process.
-In the last 2 years, the institution has purchased eLumen to assist with the collection, housing, analysis and reporting of assessment data and program review.
-This tool will keep all results in one place and has the capability to run reports that will help with the identification of specific groups who need attention and/or assistance to achieve their learning goals.
+In the last two years, the institution has purchased eLumen to assist with the collection, housing, analysis and reporting of assessment data and program review.
+This tool will keep all results in one place and has the capability of running reports that will help with the identification of specific groups who need attention and/or assistance to achieve their learning goals.
 As noted on the Program Review page, results of assessment and program review will be housed in eLumen by Spring 2017.
 (IR Program Review Website)

-Disaggregated data plays into many improvements and reforms on campus.
+Disaggregated data is prioritized and influences many improvements and reforms on campus.
 As mentioned earlier, the Center for Urban Education has coached both faculty and administration on the use of disaggregated data to make a difference with disproportionate impact in courses and offered strategies for making courses more friendly to student from impacted groups.
 The institution continues to work on further integrating data and assessments results into decision making processes and improvements.

 Standard I.B.3